 In general, cuts, scrapes, small wounds, or even a single headache are insufficient to be covered by workers’ compensation.
 If you are injured at work, and the contents of a first-aid kit completely remedy your injury, the injury is usually not severe enough to warrant a workers’ compensation claim.
 However, if you are exposed to a chemical that causes routine headaches, this is could be considered an occupational disease that amounts to a workers’ compensation claim.
 Commuting is not considered in the course of your employment.
 Therefore, injuries suffered while commuting, with rare exceptions, do not give rise to a workers’ compensation claim.
 Similarly, when you are out for lunch, you are outside the scope of the workers’ compensation system.
 Horseplay and fighting also do not fall within the scope of your employment, or injuries caused by alcohol or drug use, so injuries sustained during these activities generally are not workers’ compensation claims.

 At Lee Injury Law, we focus on helping you obtain the best possible medical care to get back to work as soon as possible, getting all of your benefits while you are out of work or on light duty, and then getting all of the money you are entitled to by law, through a settlement or the hearing process.
 We bring many years of experience in dealing with the South Carolina workers’ compensation system, and we provide the highest level of personal attention to each and every client.

-To find out how you can benefit from the services of our highly experienced Columbia workers’ compensation attorney, call Lee Injury Law for a free legal consultation at 803-500-0000.
+To find out how you can benefit from the services of our highly experienced Columbia workers’ compensation attorney in Greenville, call Lee Injury Law for a free legal consultation at 803-500-0000.